itemis/Kumite_challenge/README.md

 ![](/images/img-red-3-3.png)

 This is a group of 9 elements.
-As we are only searching for groups of 4,6,12,16 this one should be ignored.
+As we are only searching for groups of 4, 6 ,12 and 16, this one should be ignored.
 This implies that this area cannot match anymore as a group of 6 or 4.

 ![](/images/img-green-and-red.png)

 You could say there is a group of 12 or you say there is a group of 6 and a group of 8.
-Without having strict rules for this situations there is room for interpretation and we end up in different reusults.
+Without having strict rules for this situation, there is room for interpretation and we end up in different results.

-So we always process from left to right starting in the upper left corner and going right wins over going down.
-The result would be a group of 6 and a group of 8 that we ignore.
+So we always proceed from left to right starting in the upper left corner and going right wins over going down.
+The result would be a group of 6 that we count and a group of 8 that we ignore.

 ![](/images/img-blue-box.png)